Browse by Topic

 These voluntary practices address the areas where best practices are most urgently needed, focusing on financial discussions that take place in advance of a healthcare service, at the time of service, in the emergency department (ED), and in other care settings.

 The best practices, which were developed by a broad group of healthcare stakeholders, provide definitive guidance about when and where patient financial discussions should take place and who should participate in them.
 The best practices also address the specific topics to include in patient financial discussions and provide basic parameters for those discussions.
 Finally, they include a measurement criteria framework for guiding evaluation of an organization’s voluntary compliance.

-In choosing a setting for patient financial discussions, organizations should first and foremost respect patient privacy.
+In choosing a PFCTM setting, organizations should first and foremost respect patient privacy.
 Conversations should occur in a location and manner that are sensitive to the patient’s needs.

 Discussions at the time of service.
 The best practices specify that, in the ED setting, no patient financial discussions should occur before a patient is screened and stabilized, in accordance with the Emergency Medical Treatment and Active Labor Act (EMTALA) and other federal, state, and local regulations governing the ED.

 If the medical screening determines that a patient has an emergency medical condition, the financial discussion should occur during the discharge process.
 For patients who do not have an emergency medical condition, following the medical screening, discussion may occur during either the registration or discharge process.

 Outside the ED setting, discussions may take place during the registration or discharge process in a location that does not disrupt patient flow.

 Across all care settings, if a patient consents to a financial discussion during a medical encounter to expedite discharge, the best practices support that choice, providing that the discussion does not interfere with patient care or disrupt patient flow.